Kimiyasu Kudō: 2010: Saitama Seibu Lions

 Knowing that he did not have much left, Kudoh decided to return to where it all began for the 2010 season.
 Also in a career first for him, he did not take his signature #47, but instead took #55, as his number was taken by another Seibu lefty, Kazuyuki Hoashi.
-Kudoh had a small role in an injury-riddled Lions bullpen, but was ineffective again, as he went 0–2 with a 10.50 ERA in 10 appearances and just six innings.
+Kudoh had a small role in an injury-riddled Lions bullpen, but was ineffective again, as he went 0–2 with a 10.50 ERA in 10 appearances and just six innings, the last being on August 25.
 He did, however, extend his streak for the longest career in NPB history at 29 seasons.
 He was released at the end of the season.

 After the season, Kudoh once again had surgery on his left shoulder and was nursing a calf injury.
 Despite all of that, he still expressed a desire pitch for a team.
 Kudoh was not signed and did not play in the 2011 season.
 He was courted by Yokohama to be a player-manager, but ended up not taking the job.
 He officially announced his retirement from baseball on December 9, 2011, at 48 years of age.